michlschmitt/michaelschmittio/README.md

 ### Cookies and Consent management

-This site uses CookieHub to manage cookies and consent.
+This site doesn't use cookies.

 ### Plausible Analytics